alf45tar/Art-Net-Gateway/README.md

 - Dowload the repository into a folder called Art-Net-Gateway
 - Install the [WiFiManager](https://github.com/tzapu/WiFiManager) library using the Arduino IDE Library Manager via Sketch->Include Libray->Manage Libraries...
 - Download the [ArtnetnodeWifi](https://github.com/rstephan/ArtnetnodeWifi) library as ZIP file and add to Arduino IDE using Sketch->Include Library->Add .ZIP Library... (or unzip into ~/Documents/Arduino/libraries/ArtnetnodeWifi folder).
-- Download the [espDMX](https://github.com/mtongnz/espDMX) library as ZIP file and add to Arduino IDE using Sketch->Include Library->Add .ZIP Library... (or unzip into ~/Documents/Arduino/libraries/espDMX folder).
+- Download the [espDMX](https://github.com/alf45tar/espDMX) library as ZIP file and add to Arduino IDE using Sketch->Include Library->Add .ZIP Library... (or unzip into ~/Documents/Arduino/libraries/espDMX folder).
 - Open Art-Net-Gateway.ino
 - Compile it!

-# Supported board
+# Supported boards

 I tested it only with ESP01S.
+Any ESP8266 board should works as well.

 The ESP8266 has two hardware UARTS (Serial ports):
  - UART0 on pins GPIO1 (TX0) and GPIO3 (RX0)